usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

             [...]
 ```

 In the above, controls are organized into two top-level groups: 1 *Organization of Information Security* and 2 *Access Control*.
-Each of these top-level groups have sub-sections that define an *Objective*, and these sub-sections then define a series of controls.
+Each of these sections have sub-sections that define an *Objective*, and these sub-sections then define a series of controls.

-The first top-level section can be represented in an OSCAL Catalog as follows:
+The first section in the example catalog is represented in an OSCAL catalog as follows:

 {{< tabs XML JSON YAML >}}
 {{% tab %}}